candelario-dev/code-wars/README.md

 # Code Wars Daily Challenges
 My solutions to 8kyu Fundamentals Katas at codewars.com.

-## New update every day from Monday to Friday.
+## New updates every day from Monday to Friday.

 ### The challenges are JavaScript challenges.